 Inconclusive by IHC: If the customer selects “Inconclusive by IHC,” the following statement will display in the right margin of the online ordering screen:

 “This selection indicates that the patient’s ER status is inconclusive based on the interpretation of immunohistochemical studies.
-This selection may impact patient results if found to be ER Negative by RT-PCR, the physician will receive a failure report.”
+This selection may impact patient results.
+If found to be ER Negative by RT-PCR, the physician will receive a failure report.”